gromacs/gromacs/docs/install-guide/index.rst

 The ARM ThunderX2 Cray XC50 machines differ only in that the recommended compiler is the ARM HPC Compiler (``armclang``).

-Intel Xeon Phi
-^^^^^^^^^^^^^^

-Xeon Phi processors, hosted or self-hosted, are supported.
-The Knights Landing-based Xeon Phi processors behave like standard x86 nodes, but support a special SIMD instruction set.
-When cross-compiling for such nodes, use the ``AVX_512_KNL`` SIMD flavor.
-Knights Landing processors support so-called "clustering modes" which allow reconfiguring the memory subsystem for lower latency. |Gromacs| can benefit from the quadrant or SNC clustering modes.
-Care needs to be taken to correctly pin threads.
-In particular, threads of an MPI rank should not cross cluster and NUMA boundaries.
-In addition to the main DRAM memory, Knights Landing has a high-bandwidth stacked memory called MCDRAM.
-Using it offers performance benefits if it is ensured that ``mdrun`` runs entirely from this memory; to do so it is recommended that MCDRAM is configured in "Flat mode" and ``mdrun`` is bound to the appropriate NUMA node (use e.g. ``numactl --membind 1`` with quadrant clustering mode).

 NVIDIA Grace
 ^^^^^^^^^^^^